-I began to build strength through this, and with this strength came motivation to find ways to make myself better.
+I managed to pick myself out of this over time.
 I have been brought up by a herbalist who always taught me that the answers to most problems lie in plants and herbs.
 So I looked at the food I was eating: processed, refined, packaged, fatty food and made small tweaks and changes each day.
 I researched natural anti-depressants and based my cooking around them.
 A few months later, I was becoming myself again.
 I was eating fruit for breakfast, vegetable soups for lunch and colorful dinners full of beans, grains, vegetables and good fats.
 But the biggest change I noticed came from inside.
 I felt huge changes in my mood when I didn’t eat so well.
 My anxiety was more present, I was irritable, I would feel more lethargic.
 When I was eating well, I felt good inside – refreshed, calmer and balanced.

-But it fell through.
-I could no longer sustain the planning of this campaign all on my own and I became exhausted and dropped it.
+Along my grief journey I have learnt that I am an activist griever.
+The months leading up to my brother’s passing have been completely picked apart, I have tried to find meaning behind his choice to die and I have tried to pinpoint what could have affected it.
 When you are grieving, everything is overwhelming.
 For me, walking to and from town to do my food shop would flatten me, and I would have to rest the next day to make up for it.
 It is like carrying an elephant around with you.
 Grief is heavy, it is sore, it aches, it is lazy.

-So here it is: Food for Thought, a plant based recipe blog for people suffering with their mental health, or for those simply in need of healthy inspiration.
+So here it is: Food for Thought, a plant based recipe blog for people suffering with their emotional health, or for those simply in need of healthy inspiration.
 Each recipe you see on this blog contains not only a plethora of good-for-you ingredients, in all kinds of ways, but my heart and soul too.

 I hope to be able to help all of you find a way to nourish yourself in one way or another through eating and drinking well.

 Max, my brother, my best friend, this blog is for you and is in memory of you.